Reflecting on our Heritage

 - develop leaders

-Redeemer’s response to the varying restrictions during the COVID-19 pandemic of 2020-2021 was to intentionally stay safe and stay connected with our congregation members and friends via regular email updates, Zoom meetings and worship, outdoor drive-in worship services, and Facebook broadcasting of Sunday worship services.
+Redeemer’s response to the varying and changing restrictions during the COVID-19 pandemic of 2020-2021+ was to intentionally stay safe and stay connected with our congregation members and friends via regular email updates, Zoom meetings and worship, outdoor drive-in worship services, and Facebook broadcasting of Sunday worship services.
 Our Sunday worship barely missed a beat as our technical team stepped up to learn new methods and acquire updated equipment as we kept pace with available technology for outreach.
 Read our current safety instructions.